Knowing how to grip a golf club is the most important element of the golf swing.

-For example, players with a strong grip, which tends to encourage a hooky flight, often end up making adjustments elsewhere in the swing than means they hit the ball straight – in which case Davies wouldn’t recommend making any tweaks.
+For example, players with a strong grip, which tends to encourage a hooky flight, often make adjustments elsewhere in the swing that means they hit the ball straight—in which case, Davies wouldn’t recommend making any tweaks.

 1. Cradle your fingers to avoid a ‘palmy grip’